Riccardo Colacito

 Jim Jones (MBA ’06), is Partner and Portfolio Manager at William Blair.
 Since earning his MBA from UNC Kenan-Flagler, Jim has worked as an equity analyst with Federated Investors and served nearly 10 years as industrials analyst for William Blair before taking on the role of Director of Research.
 Since September 2019, he has been portfolio manager for William Blair’s mid-cap growth and small mid-gap growth strategies.
 As an MBA student, he founded the Alpha Challenge stock pitch competition.
 He has remained an active alumnus in the Alpha Challenge and also teaches the Fundamental Investing Practicum in the MBA program.

-Professor of Practice Finance
+Professor of the Practice Finance

 Assistant Professor of Finance